Curcumin (Curcuma, Turmeric) and Cancer (PDQ®)–Patient Version

 - Few side effects have been reported from the use of curcumin products (see Question 5).

 - The US Food and Drug Administration (FDA) has not approved curcumin as a treatment for cancer or any other medical condition (see Question 6).

 - What is curcumin?

-Curcumin comes from the underground stem of Curcuma longa, an East Indian plant.
-It is also called turmeric.
+Curcumin is a substance that comes from the underground stem of Curcuma longa, an East Indian plant.
+It is contained in a spice commonly called turmeric.
 The turmeric plant has been used for many years in traditional Asian medicine to treat many conditions.

 Curcumin comes in different forms.
 The amount of curcumin in each product labeled as curcumin can vary, making it hard to know how much to use to treat medical conditions.